DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - **Type I Reports**: provide the auditor’s opinion on the description provided by management and the suitability of the design of the controls
             - type I reports also cover only a specific point in time, rather than an extended period
             - think of Type I report as more of a documentation review
+            -  takes a “snapshot-in-time” approach, setting a baseline for future audits of your service organization’s system.
         - **Type II Reports**: go further and also provide the auditor’s opinion on the operating effectiveness of the controls
             - the auditor actually confirms the controls are functioning properly
             - Type II reports also cover an extended period of time, at least 6 months